The Personal Injury Law Changes in Florida 2023

 Pure Comparative Negligence – Modified Comparative Negligence

 Pure comparative negligence rules have also been changed.
 In a nutshell, the rules now follow modified comparative negligence guidelines.
-If a plaintiff is more than 50% at fault for his or her injuries compared to the defendant in a personal injury case, they can’t (usually) recover any damages from the defendant.
+If a plaintiff is more than 50% at fault for their injuries compared to the defendant in a personal injury case, they can’t (usually) recover any damages from the defendant.

-For example, if two individuals are involved in a Tampa auto accident, and the plaintiff in a lawsuit is deemed 51% responsible for the accident by the court, that plaintiff can’t recover compensation from the defendant in the case.
+For example, if two individuals are involved in a Tampa auto accident, and the plaintiff in a lawsuit is deemed 51% responsible for the accident by the court, that plaintiff can’t recover compensation from the defendant.

 This prevents plaintiffs from recovering any damages even when the defendant may have had significant responsibility in causing those damages.
 Under the old rules, a plaintiff could be found to be 60% at-fault but still recover 40% of their damages from the defendant.
 That is no longer the case.